HeyItsMicro/SoFaygo-Sessions/README.md

 The greatest album you will ever hear.

-**Known issue: Spotify local files do not show the cover art due to it not supporting the m4a file format.
-I had not realized this format is exclusive to Apple Music.
-To work around this, I will have to create another version of the comp with mp3 files which would support Spotify as well as any other music player.
-This is a lot of work for me to undertake for a platform I don't use so no ETA.**
+**Known issue: Spotify local files do not show the cover art due to it not having full support for the m4a file format.**

 A few notes:
 - If a song is missing it's probably because I didn't like it (which is rare).